grafana/mimir/docs/sources/mimir/manage/tools/mimirtool.md

 When you use the `--output-dir` flag, the command only writes the output to files and doesn't print the configuration to the console.
 {{< /admonition >}}

-Once you have migrated an Alertmanager configuration, verify it using the verify command:
+After you migrate an Alertmanager configuration, use the verify command to verify it:

 ```bash
 mimirtool alertmanager verify <config_file> [template_files...]